Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 nec8201aBoth models featured a special low-powered version of the 8085 chip, and a special 8 line x 40-character LCD screen.
 The Model 100 could stack away 32k worth of information while the NEC 8201a could be upgraded to a whopping 96k!
 Augmented with a real-time clock, a superior version of Microsoft BASIC (the last piece of GatesCode) and ports galore, the micros in the pictures sold well.
 The Model 100 is one of 6 million units sold worldwide!

 Both computers have worn the years well, and they look practically out of the box!
 The NEC had some issues originally but now everything is in full working order.
 I can get BASIC software off the Web and easily transfer it in via RS-232 with a utility program, so they are never lonely.
 The Model 100 has it's own manual, and signature black carry case.
-The NEC has a case and two of the three original manuals.
+The NEC has a case and the three original manuals.
+At a later date from another source I was gifted the original data cassette recorder and software that was sold with it.

-I have a soft spot for the PC8201 having owned one from 1985-1987.
+I have a soft spot for the NEC PC-8201a having owned one from 1985-1987.
 It was great!
 Click here for more information and a comparison between the two.

 Innovative and just plain cool, both these computers are valued members of the collection.